likwong00/PrivacyModel/README.md

 # PrivacyModel
+2 main files to run:
  - `model.py`: main file that runs all the different models and saves a `.csv` file of the runs to its respective directory.
-    - `agents` directory: contains all the agent models.
- - `evaluate`: aggregates and averages all the results (`.csv` files) and plots a graph on the specified metrics.
+ - `evaluate.py`: aggregates and averages all the results (`.csv` files) and plots a graph on the specified metrics.